Inherited Craziness

 In 1861, at 5, Back Road, St George in the East, were Isaac Horn (56) Plumber and Painter, again with his birthplace listed as Chippenham, Wiltshire; Maria Horn (listed as 51, but she was only 37); William Horn (18) Plumber; John Horn (16) Plumber; Isaac Horn (5) and Lucy Horn (3).

 In 1871, Isaac Horn (67) Widower, was Coffee House Keeper at 333 Cable Street.
 Living with him were William Horn (24) Plumber; Isaac Horn (15) Plumber and Lucy Horn (14).
 At one time each part of the street bore different names, with Back Road being one of them, so it seems likely they'd been in the same premises since at least 1848.
-This time, Isaac's birthplace is listed as Thatcham, Berkshire.
+Isaac's birthplace is once again listed as Thatcham, Berkshire.
 Why it had previously been given as Chippenham, Wiltshire, isn't obvious, but twice isn't an error.
-The two places are around 50 miles apart, so if I had to speculate, perhaps Isaac was born in Chippenham, then (given the delay) baptised and brought up in Thatcham.
+The two places are around 50 miles apart.
+It does appear that Thatcham is correct, however, both of his parents had died by 1810, so perhaps he was brought up in Chippenham.

 Isaac Horn, age overestimated to 75, died on 20 Mar 1874 (1874 M Quarter in SAINT GEORGE IN THE EAST Volume 01C Page 328).